 Other risk factors for high cholesterol include obesity, high blood pressure, and smoking.

 Find resources to help make nutrition fun for kids.

 To reduce the risk of fatty buildup in the arteries, your child should

 - Get plenty of exercise.
 Encourage them to exercise 30 to 60 minutes on most days of the week.

 - Eat foods low in cholesterol and fat.
 Have your child eat more whole grains and fresh fruits and vegetables.
 (Note: You should not restrict how much fat children eat if they are younger than two years old.
 Infants need fat for growth and development.
 After the age of two, children should start to eat fewer calories from fat.)

 - Know the dangers of cigarette smoking.

 Children who have been diagnosed with high cholesterol will need to at least follow a special program of diet and exercise.
 If 1 year of diet and exercise therapy does not lower their cholesterol, statins or other cholesterol-lowering medicines may be prescribed.
-Children who have high cholesterol and other risk factors for heart disease may also need to take these medicines.

 More than 90,000 people die each year from heart diseases caused by smoking.
 Among young people who would otherwise have a very low risk of heart disease, cigarette smoking may cause as many as 75 percent of the cases of heart disease.
 And, the longer a person smokes, the higher the risk of heart disease.